 On regular weekdays, overnight interest is applied at 22:00 GMT from Monday to Thursday for positions still open at that time.
 For weekend positions, the fee is charged at 22:00 GMT on Sunday.

-💡Example: Calculating the Overnight Holding Cost for a EUR/USD Position
+💡Example: Calculating the Overnight Interest for a EUR/USD Position

 💡Example: Calculating the Overnight Holding Cost for stocks